python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyMutex_Unlock(PyMutex *m)

-   Unlock the mutex.
+   Unlock mutex *m*.
 The mutex must be locked --- otherwise, the function will issue a fatal error.

    .. versionadded:: 3.13